How to Resurface Concrete Steps: A Simple DIY Guide

 Introduction

-This method proves effective for several reasons:
+This method is effective for several reasons:

 Identifying When Your Concrete Steps Need Resurfacing